elementor/elementor-developers-docs/src/managers/unregistering-controls.md

 add_action( 'elementor/controls/register', 'unregister_controls' );
 ```

-This hooks to the `elementor/controls/register` action hook which holds the controls manager.
+This hooks to the `elementor/controls/register` action hook which holds the control manager.
 The manager then unregisters controls by passing the control id.